Feature Concatenation Multi-view Subspace Clustering

 \subsection{Validation Experiments}

 To validate our method, we compare the clustering results, achieved by the proposed FCMSC, with the clustering results, obtained by performing LRR on each single view.
-Specifically, vailidation experiments are conducted on all six benchmark datasets, and we shown the clustering performance of our methods and LRR on each single view with respect to NMI, ACC and F-score.
+Specifically, validation experiments are conducted on all six benchmark datasets, and we shown the clustering performance of our methods and LRR on each single view with respect to NMI, ACC and F-score.

-As shown in Fig. \ref{Section5_Validation}, the clustering performance of FCMSC based on the joint view representation is much better than those of each single view.
-Taking BBCSport as example, NMI and ACC of LRR with the best single view, i.e. the first view, are $69.96\%$ and $79.70\%$.
+As shown in Fig. \ref{Section5_Validation}, the clustering performance of our FCMSC based on the joint view representation is much better than those of all single view.
+Taking BBCSport as example, NMI and ACC obtained by LRR \cite{liu2013robust11} with the best single view are $69.96\%$ and $79.70\%$ respectively.
 As for the proposed FCMSC based on the concatenated features, NMI and ACC are $89.04\%$ and $96.51\%$ respectively.
 In other words, our FCMSC achieves a relative increase of $27.27\%$ and $21.09\%$ with respect to NMI and ACC.
 Since FCMSC performs clustering on multiple view simultaneously and handles the cluster-specific corruptions properly, it can take advantage of consensus information to improve clustering results.
 Therefore, the proposed FCMSC is valid and can achieve promising clustering performance for multi-view data.